squidfunk/mkdocs-material/docs/setup/setting-up-tags.md

 [`tags_file`](#+tags.tags_file){ #+tags.tags_file }

-:   :octicons-milestone-24: Default: _none_ – This option specifies which file
+:   :octicons-milestone-24: Default: _none_ – This option specifies which page
     should be used to render the tags index.
 See the section on [adding a tags index][tags index] for more information.
 If this option is specified, tags will become clickable, pointing to the corresponding section in the tags